Causes and Fixes Toyota P0136 OBDII Error Code

 A short in the wiring can cause low voltage on the O2 sensor.

-After the wiring has been checked, the downstream O2 sensor can be replaced.
+After the wiring has been checked, the downstream O2 sensor can be tested or replaced.

 Replacing the downstream O2 sensor is the most common fix for a Toyota with a P0136 engine error code